 What began as a way of generating a dialogue of identity through embroidery has grown into a platform for self-expression.
-Some of the women involved are now re-building their lives with the help of embroidery.
-Over 12 years the project as become a place for women to have a voice to tell their personal stories.
+Some of the women involved are now rebuilding their lives with the help of embroidery.
+Over 12 years the project has become a place for women to have a voice to tell their personal stories.

 The Red Dress’s 12-year creation journey around the world is now completed, with the dress assembled in its final configuration.
 Covered in millions of stitches, the 6.2 kg. silk Red Dress is weighted as much by the individual stories and collective voices waiting to be heard as by the threads and beads that adorn it.

 The Red Dress has been exhibited in various galleries and museums worldwide, including Gallery Maeght in Paris, Art Dubai, Museo Des Arte Popular in Mexico City, the National Library of Kosovo, an event at the Royal Academy in London, and the Premio Valcellina Textiles award in Maniago, Italy where it won first prize in 2015.

 It will also be on display from the 8th to the 29th of January 2022 at the ACE Arts, Somerton, Somerset.